HUMAN RESOURCES FRAMEWORK POLICY

-The companies of the Group shall develop corporate volunteering programmes and campaigns that promote the participation of the professionals of the Group in volunteer actions to put into practice the provisions of the Purpose and Values of the Iberdrola group and the General Sustainable Development Policy as regards improving the quality of life of people, looking after the environment and sustainable development, as well as universal access to energy and the elimination of hunger, including collection campaigns that seek to respond to social needs.
+The companies of the Group shall develop corporate volunteering programmes and campaigns that promote the participation of their professionals in community service actions, the goal of which is to put into practice the provisions of the Purpose and Values of the Iberdrola group and the General Sustainable Development Policy as regards improving the quality of life of people, looking after the environment and sustainable development, as well as universal access to energy and the elimination of hunger, including collection campaigns that seek to respond to social needs.
 These corporate volunteering campaigns and programmes are thus an additional means for contributing to the achievement of the Sustainable Development Goals (SDGs) approved by the United Nations.

-c) Contribute to the ethical training of professionals, channelling their spirit of community service to the benefit of the communities in which the Group is present.
+c) contribute to the ethical training of professionals, channelling their spirit of community service to the benefit of the communities in which the Group is present; and